Home

 Cathedral's first live album, 2011's two-disc Anniversary was recorded at their Islington Academy gig in late 2010, the first set given over to a performance of their twenty year-old debut, 1991's Forest of Equilibrium, complete with original members.
 (Incidentally, from where I was standing, many punters were infuriated at the evening's early start and the decision to play the album first, as many of them had only come for that reason, turned up late and missed it).
 Now, you'll either like this or you... won't.
 It's probably the epitome of the band's Sabbathesque style, grinding its way through almost an hour of deathly slow metal, akin accidentally playing an LP at 162/3, the only relief coming from a suitably cowled ex-Circulus flautist Will Summers guesting on Reaching Happiness, Touching Pain.
 The second set mixes new and old material together gleefully, crowd favourites including Upon Azrael's Wings and Cosmic Funeral.
 Munch plays not only my M400, but a Memotron, too, for the sounds not on my main tapeframe, not least the vibes and brass on Funeral Of Dreams.
 Real Mellotron on a handful of tracks, with flutes on Funeral Of Dreams, a string line on Cosmic Funeral and chordal string parts on Carnival Bizarre and Corpsecycle, all somewhat more audible than they were on the night.

 2013's The Last Spire is, sadly, Cathedral's parting shot, in some ways a return to their roots, although that prog influence keeps worming its way into the material.
 New habits die hard?
 Old doomsters should enjoy most of the album, particularly Pallbearer, as long as they're not bothered by its progressive touches, while more recent fans need to hear the ten-minute An Observation (spot the Crimso reference), which moves through several sections in true prog style.
 One minor criticism: the multiple repeats of Lee intoning 'bring out your dead' on opener Entrance To Hell are pure Python, rather undermining their intended effect.
+Or have I missed the point?
 Munch returns on keys, including my Mellotron again, with a solo vibes spot on Cathedral Of The Damned, something Mellotronic (a vibes/flute mix?) on Infestation Of Grey Death, a high cello line (doubled with piano) on An Observation, repeated later on with a nice counterpoint before a raucous string part, with background strings and echoed flutes on closer This Body, Thy Tomb to finish things off nicely.
 And are those Mellotron tubular bells on Entrance To Hell?

 Cathedral seem to hover on the border of genuine affection for their influence(s) and pure pastiche, so it's rather difficult to know whether or not to recommend them, even to the dedicated Sabbath fan.
 There is some nice Mellotron work scattered throughout these releases, but I wouldn't exactly put them at the top of your 'must-have' Mellotron list, bar The Guessing Game.